 The University of Tasmania has a long and distinguished history of innovation and research excellence.
 For over a century, we have held a unique position in the heart of the Tasmanian community, leading pioneering research with global impact.

-At the University of Tasmania we are proud of the strong global reputation we have built based on the excellence of our research.
 Our outcomes are considered world-class, and have sustained our steady rise in major Australian and international university rankings.
 We are recognised leaders in our specialised thematic areas of research, and the depth and quality of our research has assured our position in the top ten research-led universities in Australia.

 This outstanding performance reflects the significance and competitiveness of our research across the breadth of our fields of enquiry.

-Funding was secured from multiple schemes, including five Project Grants valued at $3.27 million, one Early Career Research Fellowship ($314,644), one Career Development Fellowship ($463,652), two Dementia Fellowship grants, worth more than $1.5 million, one Research Fellowship ($622,655), and one Practitioner Fellowship ($467,961).
+Funding was secured from multiple schemes, including four Project Grants valued at $4.25 million, one Early Career Research Fellowship ($318,768), one Practitioner Fellowship ($4056,582), and one Post-Graduate Scholarship ($108,902).

 Many of our researchers are internationally esteemed leaders in their fields, and in 2016 received formal recognition for their achievements including: